Mental Health – Help for teenagers

 And so when your kid comes to you (or maybe doesn’t) and tells you that they are not happy and life isn’t going well or maybe even that they hate themselves, that is really heart breaking 🙁

 Help available for teenagers

-Most teenagers that I see in my Hypnortherapy practice in West Sussex and Worldwide on Skype, have never been taught about positive thinking.
+Most teenagers that I see in my online therapy practice, have never been taught about positive thinking.
 Or techniques on how to protect and nurture their mental health.
 Many (and their parents) won’t like the term mental health, so I am very cautious of the language that I use with teenagers.

 Some schools are becoming more aware of the need to educate their students on how to look after mental health and physical health.
 Things that today’s society are feeling the ill effects of.
 But schools have ciricculums to stick to and targets to meet, so the time and resources allocated to these matters are limited.

 As parents we are often not proficient in the art of managing mental health ourselves.
 So many adults have stress, anxiety and depression themselves.
 They are just trying to scrape through life and doing the best they can for their children.

 Many families have a working mum and dad and then there are single parent families and there are just so many demands on people’s time and energy.
 But more so, people just don’t have the skills and techniques to bring these teenagers through it and show them how things can be different.

 And often the last person a teenager wants to hear from is their parents or teacher!
 So there is this huge gap to fill.

 What I do with teenagers is to focus on the positives.
 Build them up strong.
 A teenager has plenty of time to understand their areas of development and flaws.
 The last thing they need to be brought tot their attention is to focus on their flaws.
 They need to be rebuilt and taught resilience.